-So Rachel died and was buried on the way to Ephrath (that is, Bethlehem). - Genesis 35:19 s much as Rachel loved her sister Leah, it was not easy sharing a husband.
-To make matters even more challenging, Leah bore six sons to Jacob in rapid succession while Rachel, like Sarah and Rebekah before her, remained childless.
+s much as Rachel loved her sister Leah, it was not easy sharing a husband.
+To make matters more challenging, Leah bore six sons, while Rachel, like Sarah and Rebekah before her, remained childless.

-The extent of Rachel's longing for children is revealed to us in Genesis 30:1 when she said to Jacob, "Give me children, or I'll die!"
-In response, Jacob reminded Rachel of the obvious - that he was not God and could not give her children (v.2).
-In her embittered state, Rachel decided to bring another woman into her home.
-She gave her handmaid Bilhah to Jacob as a wife so that she might bear children whom Rachel could raise as her own, much like Sarah's plan when she gave her servant Hagar to Abraham.
+Rachel's longing for children is revealed in Genesis 30:1 when she said to Jacob, "Give me children, or I'll die!"
+In response, Jacob reminded Rachel that he was not God and could not give her children (v.2).
+Embittered, Rachel decided to bring another woman into her home.
+She gave her handmaid Bilhah to Jacob so that she might bear children for Rachel to raise as her own, much like when Sarah gave Hagar to Abraham.

-Rachel was willing to assume the risk of things going wrong, as they had for Sarah when Hagar became arrogant, because the possibility of having children was more important to her than her honor.
+Rachel was willing to do this because having children was more important to her than honor.
 Rachel's deepest desire was to have children that she could care for and shower with her endless love.